The first HYBRID Summer School in PV

 About the summer school

+The school primarily addresses PhD students but others can attend.
 Invited speakers, all recognized scientists from leading world laboratories, will give lectures covering topics from fundamental principles of conversion of solar energy into electrical energy as well as their technological applications in photovoltaics devices.
 Also maintenance of PV systems are covered.

 Confirmed Speakers